denten-books/plain-text/3-format.md

 real world, Clark relied on the Copyright in Transmitted Electronic Data Report (CITED), which suggests building:

-> a tamper proof software module which acts rather like indestructible
+> a tamper-proof software module which acts rather like indestructible
 > tachometers installed on long-distance coaches and lorries, recording
 > everything that happens to the copyrighted or commercially valuable material
 > [...]
 The basic idea is to link the 'valuable material' of intellectual